New fashion startups are launched every day all over the world.

 In this article, I’ll introduce you to the top 35 fashion startups in 2022.

 Why make these 35 fashion startups the best in the world?
-Their potential; economic and to shift the fashion industry towards a sustainable path.
+Their potential; is economical and shifts the fashion industry towards a sustainable path.

 Others create new business models in retail,